skalahonza/Uptime-Kuma-Web-API/README.md

     KUMA_SERVER: The URL of your Uptime Kuma instance. ex: https://uptime.example.com
     KUMA_USERNAME: The username of your Uptime Kuma user
     KUMA_PASSWORD: The password of your Uptime Kuma user
-    ADMIN_PASSWORD: An admin password to access the API
+    API_KEY: A static API key to access the API

 #### Optional
 Additional configuration variables available